MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 The field values in the data rows must comply with the following rules:

-* Each field can contain a maximum of 128KB of data.
+* Each field can contain a maximum of 128 KB of data.
 * The required **EffectiveDate** and **HireDate** field values must have the Date datatype.
 (To apply a data type, see [Apply the correct data type](#apply-the-correct-data-type).)
 * The required **PersonId** and **ManagerId** field values must be valid email addresses (for example, gc@contoso.com).
 * The required **Layer** field values and **HourlyRate** field values must contain numbers only.